Adams' catalyst

-Adams' catalyst, also known as platinum dioxide, is usually represented as platinum(IV) oxide hydrate, PtO_{2}•H_{2}O. It is a catalyst for hydrogenation and hydrogenolysis in organic synthesis.
+Adams' catalyst, also known as platinum dioxide, is usually represented as platinum(IV) oxide hydrate, PtO_{2}·xH_{2}O. It is a catalyst for hydrogenation and hydrogenolysis in organic synthesis.
 This dark brown powder is commercially available.
 The oxide itself is not an active catalyst, but it becomes active after exposure to hydrogen whereupon it converts to platinum black, which is responsible for reactions.

 Preparation

 Adams' catalyst is prepared from chloroplatinic acid H_{2}PtCl_{6} or ammonium chloroplatinate, (NH_{4})_{2}PtCl_{6}, by fusion with sodium nitrate.
 The first published preparation was reported by V. Voorhees and Roger Adams.
 The procedure involves first preparing a platinum nitrate which is then heated to expel nitrogen oxides.